zachvalenta/notes-sw/za/git.md

 > Mercurial design https://news.ycombinator.com/item?id=18029498
 * Git for everything https://news.ycombinator.com/item?id=30522175
 * _fourth generation_: https://github.com/martinvonz/jj https://tonyfinn.com/blog/jj/ https://v5.chriskrycho.com/essays/jj-init/ https://news.ycombinator.com/item?id=42310386
+> Jujutsu is a version control system.
+They aim to be independent at some point but for now it is a heady frontend on top of git (a big advantage – all of your existing git repos and tools are trivially compatible with it). https://drewdevault.com/2024/12/10/2024-12-10-Daily-driving-jujutsu.html

 LINKABLE LIBRARIES 🗄 `python.md` Git
 * reference impl of Git doesn't include i.e. can only as an executable, not as lib https://medium.com/@willhayjr/the-architecture-and-history-of-git-a-distributed-version-control-system-62b17dd37742